 You can’t go anywhere in Philadelphia without coming across Stateside Vodka.
 Started by brothers Matt and Bryan Quigley in their parents’ basement, the brand has grown into Philly’s most recognizable vodka and the top selling craft spirit in Pennsylvania.

 The final steps in producing Stateside Vodka are completed at their distillery in Kensington.
-The 6000-square-foot space is also home to a tasting room and full-service cocktail lounge where visitors can try lots of cocktails featuring the vodka and spirits from around the world.
-If you get lucky, you may also find their small-batch Black Label Bourbon.
+The 6000-square-foot space is also home to a tasting room and full-service cocktail lounge where you can try lots of cocktails featuring the vodka and spirits from around the world, all of which have punny or otherwise creative names.
+Distillery tours are free Wednesday and Thursday and ticketed on Friday and Saturday,

 Four Humours Distilling

 Getting a distillery going takes time, especially if you’re producing an aged spirit like whiskey.
-Four Humours Distilling is in the process of perfecting their own spirits now at their rickhouse in Kensington.
-But, in the meantime, they’ve set up an excellent cocktail bar.
+Four Humours Distilling bottles a straight bourbon whiskey and a rye whiskey, and they’re working on other spirits now at their rickhouse in Kensington.
+In the meantime, they run an excellent cocktail bar.

 Designed to look like the inside of an American oak barrel, the bar is cozy and welcoming.
 Four Humours also has some super creative bartenders who pour all their attention into making syrups, squeezing juices, and finding just the right balance of cocktail ingredients with Pennsylvania spirits—and they’re excited to share their craft with visitors in detail.